AirdroperUA/AirOS_legacy/README.md

 ## Vehicle Support 🛸

-BlueOS has been designed with a focus on vehicle and platform agnosticism.
+AirOS has been designed with a focus on vehicle and platform agnosticism.
 Our aim is to facilitate broad compatibility across a wide spectrum of applications.
-Currently, BlueOS officially supports the following vehicle types:
+Currently, AirOS officially supports the following vehicle types:

 ### **Boats (ArduRover)**

 ArduRover is an open-source, uncrewed boat platform.
-Whether you are commanding a leisure boat or a research vessel, BlueOS's compatibility with ArduRover ensures that you can navigate the waters smoothly 🌊.
+Whether you are commanding a leisure boat or a research vessel, AirOS's compatibility with ArduRover ensures that you can navigate the waters smoothly 🌊.

 [BlueBoat](https://bluerobotics.com/store/blueboat/blueboat/) is supported by default.